 Our pets have different needs as they age.
-Aging is not a disease, it is simply a stage in life.
-Senior pets like senior people are at increased risk for developing age related conditions such as arthritis, diabetes, liver and kidney disease as well as cancer and cognitive dysfunction (like alzheimers/dementia in humans).
-Many dog or cat breeds are considered seniors by the age of 7.
+Ageing is not a disease, it is simply a stage in life.
+Senior pets like senior people are at increased risk for developing age-related conditions such as arthritis, diabetes, liver and kidney disease as well as cancer and cognitive dysfunction (like alzheimer's/dementia in humans).
+Many dogs or cat breeds are considered seniors by the age of 7.
 Check our Senior Pet Chart to see where your pet sits!

 We believe prevention and early disease detection combined with good nutrition, exercise and regular veterinary care are the cornerstones of good health for our pets.
-At AAHWC, we recommend Bi-Annual Senior Wellness Examinations and performing a Senior Wellness Profile which is testing based around age related diseases.
+At AAHWC, we recommend Bi-Annual Senior Wellness Examinations and performing a Senior Wellness Profile which is testing based on age-related,” diseases.

 Dealing with health issues as early as possible before advanced disease develops is just one way we can help the cherished members of your family to live long, healthy, happy lives.